ANANDAPADMANABHA/Trade-master/README.md

    PASSWORD = '{{PASSWORD}}'
    TOKEN = '{{TOKEN}}'
    ```
+### To run locally open 3 terminals

-### Usage: Follow the steps ans the bot will atumatically run everyday 9:20
+### Usage: Follow the steps and the bot will atumatically run everyday 9:20

 Start Redis server: